dclements9/Hara-Frontend-v2/README.md

 ## Installation

-To get started,
-1. Confirm a `postgresql` server is installed and the service is running.

-2. Follow the instructions on [Hara-Backend](https://github.com/dclements9/Hara-Backend) to have the API running in the background.
+To get started, follow the instructions on [Hara-Backend](https://github.com/dclements9/Hara-Backend) to have the API running in the background.

 ### Note: Hara Backend Sample Data includes
 3 Users/Students<br/>